abhchand/simplee-food/README.md

 SimpleeFood is a simple, no-frills recipe application to self host your recipes.

-Most Recipe applications are over-complicated and bloated with unnecessary features
+Most Recipe applications are over-complicated and bloated with unnecessary features.
 SimpleeFood emphasizes a simple design, minimal functionality, and an easy to run application.

 ## Quick Start